Bearing-based Simultaneous Localization and Affine Formation Tracking for Fixed-wing Unmanned Aerial Vehicles: PROBLEM DESCRIPTION

+\begin{lemm}[Bearing Localizability \cite{zhao_localizability_2016}] For a static multi-agent network, one has (i) $\bm{L}_{Bff}\bm{p}_f = -\bm{L}_{Bfl}\bm{p}_l$; (ii) The network is localizable ($\bm{p}_f $ can be uniquely determined) if and only if $\bm{L}_{Bff}$ is nonsingular; (iii) If the network is localizable, then $\bm{p}_f$ can be uniquely calculated by $\bm{p}_f = -\bm{L}_{Bff}^{-1} \bm{L}_{Bfl}\bm{p}_l$. \end{lemm} \begin{rema} Lemma~\ref{lemma:localizable} reveals the relationship between the localizability and the nonsingularity of bearing Laplacian submatrix $\bm{L}_{Bff}$ involving all followers.
+Anchors (or leaders) are necessary for the bearing-based localization algorithms to eliminate the ambiguity caused by the lack of position or distance information.
+At least one distance is required to remove the scale uncertainty \cite{su_bearing-based_2023}. \cite{zhao_localizability_2016} argue that the number of anchors $n_a$ should satisfy $n_a\ge \frac{\operatorname{dim}\left(\operatorname{Null}\left(\bm{L}_B\right)\right)}{d} >1$. \end{rema} \begin{rema} Compared with classical position measurements, bearings have potential application prospects in some perception-restricted environments.
+Taking the GPS-denied environment as an example, bearing-based methods provide alternative solutions for the multi-agent system to maintain its ability to perform various tasks while reducing the perception cost. \end{rema}

-Assumption \ref{assu:bearing} implies that agents can get their orientations relative to the inertial coordinate system through sensors such as gyroscopes, so the relative bearing measurements can be regarded as the global ones.
+It is assumed that the sensing topology is described by a connected undirected graph, which implies that each UAV $i \in \mathcal{V}$ can communicate with its neighbor $j \in \mathcal{N}_i$ to exchange information, such as bearing measurements.
+Moreover, UAVs are assumed to get their orientations relative to the inertial coordinate system through sensors such as gyroscopes.

-In our problem, only $n_a$ agents, known as \emph{anchors}, in the formation, have access to their global positions, and the set of anchors is denoted by $\mathcal{V}_a$.
-This scenario is typical in a GPS-denied environment, or an indoor environment where the global positions are not provided by the external systems, e.g., the motion capture systems.
-The anchors are carrying high-precision inertial measurement unit to obtain its global position, and the remaining agent can only measure the relative bearing vectors with respect to their neighbors by using cameras or other similar sensors.

-\begin{rema} Considering the ambiguity of bearing information, anchors are necessary for the bearing-based localization algorithms.
-In \cite{Eren_2006_CDC}, it is highlighted that at least one anchor with the global position information is required to pin down the entire formation shape.
-Furthermore, at least one distance information is required to remove the scale uncertainty, as used in \cite{su_bearing-based_2023}.
-In \cite{zhao_localizability_2016,lin_distributed_2016,li_globally_2020}, at least two anchors are required for network localization relying on bearing-only measurements.
-A distributed iterative method using local bearing information is proposed to localize nodes with at least $d + 1$ anchors in \cite{cao_bearing-only_2021}. \end{rema}